-Give the toddler a pumpkin and some band-aid.
-Ask them to wrap the pumpkin all around with the band-aid like a mummy.
-Ask them to draw eyes, nose, and teeth on a piece of paper, cut it out and stick it on the pumpkin mummy’s face.
+Give the toddler a pumpkin and some bandages.
+Ask them to wrap the pumpkin around with the bandage like a mummy.
+Ask them to draw eyes, nose, and teeth on a piece of paper, cut it out, and stick it on the pumpkin mummy’s face.

 2. Pumpkin clay modeling

-Give some play-doh or clay to your child and ask them to mold it in the shape of a pumpkin.
-You can also assist them in giving it a detailed look by adding the textured lines and stem on the top.
+Give some play-doh or clay to your child and help them in molding it in the shape of a pumpkin.
+You can also assist them in mashing the clay and giving it a detailed look by adding textured lines and a stem on the top.

 3. Pumpkin join the dots